-EELGRASS, WILD CELERY Vallisneria americana Eelgrass is a native, submersed aquatic macrophyte with long, green, ribbon-like leaves.
+EELGRASS, WILD CELERY

+Eelgrass is a native, submersed aquatic macrophyte with long, green, ribbon-like leaves.
 Leaves can grow up to 2 m long and have a narrow strip along the center.
 The leaves grow in clusters from tubers in the sediment.
 It can be found where substrate is solid and in depths up to several meters.

-CANADIAN AND WESTERN WATERWEED Bunitum Kit., CC BY-MC 3.0 Life Bing Elodea canadensis & Elodea nuttallii Waterweeds are native, submerged aquatic plants that have smooth, slender leaves arranged in whorls of three.
+CANADIAN AND WESTERN WATERWEED Elodea canadensis & Elodea nuttallii Waterweeds are native, submerged aquatic plants that have smooth,

+Waterweeds are native, submerged aquatic plants that have smooth, slender leaves arranged in whorls of three.
 The whorls become more crowded near the growing tip.
 During the summer, waterweed produces tiny white flowers, with 3 petals at the ends of thin stalks.
-Western waterweed's leaves are tapered to a slender point that is much thinner than that of Canadian waterweed.
-The native waterweeds may appear very similar to each other and are capable of hybridizing.
-Both Canadian waterweed and western waterweed look similar to hydrilla (Hydrilla verticillata) and Brazilian waterweed (Egeria densa).
-However, unlike the native waterweeds, Hydrilla has tubers and serrated leaves in whorls of four to eight, often five, and Brazilian waterweed has dense whorls of four to six leaves, often four.
-COONTAIL Ceratophyllum demersum S Conservation and Natural Resources CR BY-ND Coontail is a native, submerged aquatic plant with whorls of bristle-like, toothed, linear leaves.
-The leaf whorls are tightly packed at the growing end, which gives the tip of the plant a raccoon tail ELANGS LOUBLY appearance.
+Western waterweed's leaves are tapered to a

+COONTAIL Ceratophyllum demersum

+Coontail is a native, submerged aquatic plant with whorls of bristle-like, toothed, linear leaves.
+The leaf whorls are tightly packed at the growing end, which gives the tip of the plant a raccoon tail appearance.
 Coontail remains stiff when removed from the water.
 It can be found in slow-moving waters as well as lakes and ponds.

-810 POMBHBH nonald Cameron
+NORTHERN WATERMILFOIL

+Myriophyllum sibiricum

-Myriophyllum sibiricum This is a native, submerged aquatic plant that looks similar to the invasive Eurasian watermilfoil (M. spicatum).
+This is a native, submerged aquatic plant that looks similar to the invasive Eurasian watermilfoil (M. spicatum).
 Northern watermilfoil remains stiff out of the water, and each feather-like leaf is made up of five to twelve leaflets.
-Eurasian watermilfoil's leaves are made up of 14-20 pairs of thread-like leaflets and is limp when out of the water.
-Tips and shoots of the northern watermilfoil are green and lack the reddish-brown color of Eurasian watermilfoil MUSKGRASS, SKUNKWEED Muskgrass is a plant-like macroalgae with cylindrical, whorled branches of 6-16 branchlets growing around each node.
+Eurasian watermilfoil's leaves are made up of 14-20 pairs of thread- like leaflets and is limp when out of the water.
+Tips and shoots of the northern watermilfoil are green and lack the reddish-brown color of Eurasian watermilfoil.

+MUSKGRASS, SKUNKWEED

+Muskgrass is a plant-like macroalgae with cylindrical, whorled branches of 6-16 branchlets growing around each node.
 Calcium carbonate covering the macroalgae gives it a crusty texture.
 Muskgrass can be found in freshwater or brackish water with moderate to high alkalinities.

 The native Chara vulgaris has a musty, garlic-like odor when removed from the water and crushed.
 Individual species may be difficult to distinguish from one another.
 Muskgrass may also be confused for the invasive starry stonewort.
 Macroalgaes have a distinctive pop when crushed between one's fingers as the cell walls explode.
-STONEWORT Nitella spp.